anttisalonen/progbook/rst/func.rst

 Anonymous functions
 ===================

-In some languages including Python and Javascript, we can define functions *anonymously*, meaning we don't have to really define a function with a name, but merely a function without one.
+In some languages including Python and JavaScript, we can define functions *anonymously*, meaning we don't have to really define a function with a name, but merely a function without one.
 Going back to our Python example about providing a callback function as the "key" parameter, we wrote a function to return the third element of a list but this function is actually very simple.
 We can shorten our code by doing the following:

 .. code-block:: python